To get access to this guide please subscribe to our light-touch email updates on what's new in cannabis payments.

 The cannabis industry newswire exploded at the end of 2021 when Visa issued a statement titled “Cashless ATM” and Misuse of ATM Transactions Prohibited.

-In this statement, Visa stated, “Cashless ATMs are primarily marketed to merchant types that are unable to obtain payment services — whether due to the Visa Rules, the fuels of other networks, or legal/regulatory prohibitions.
+In this statement, Visa stated, “Cashless ATMs are primarily marketed to merchant types that are unable to obtain payment services — whether due to the Visa Rules, the fuels of other networks, or legal/regulatory concerns.
 Therefore, supporting this scheme affects the integrity of VisaNet and the Plus network, as well as the Visa payment system.”
 This statement indeed was a warning that cashless ATMS were on the verge of being shut down at the end of 2022.

 A customer requests $100 at a cashless ATM terminal.
 After providing necessary security info, i.e., Personal Identification Number (PIN), the terminal dispenses a receipt to the customer.
-The customer presents the receipt to the budtender.
 The budtender deducts the purchase total, applicable tax, and cashless ATM fee and returns any remaining change to the customer, still requiring dispensaries to have cash on hand.

 Cashless ATMs allow dispensaries to accept debit card payments indirectly.
 A dispensary customer uses the cashless ATM to withdraw cash from their bank account and purchase cannabis products at the point of sale without handling money for most or all of the transaction.
 On the consumer’s bank statement, rather than charges appearing as a payment made at a dispensary, the transaction appears as a cash withdrawal from an ATM.

-Cashless ATMs permit the processing of cannabis payments with credit card rails - which is illegal.
+Cashless ATMs permit the processing of cannabis payments with debit cards - which violates card network policy agreements.

 Customers pay exactly the right amount, no rounding to the nearest $5.